-Evaluators make decisions about performance on the ten performance standards based on all available evidence using formal and informal observations, as well as, anecdotal evidence that may be collected during team meetings, examination of student work, conferences, etc. For the TAPS portion of the Teacher Keys Effectiveness System (TKES), this will consist of observation and documentation.
-Evaluators will use the Formative Assessment Report Form to write comments during the observation and subsequent documentation reviews.
-Using this information, they will then provide a formative assessment rating on each of the ten performance standards using the performance appraisal rubrics.
+When finalizing the formative assessment, evaluators make decisions about performance on the ten performance standards based on all available evidence including walkthroughs and formative observations, collected documentation and anecdotal evidence that may be collected during team meetings, examination of student work, conferences, etc. For the TAPS portion of the Teacher Keys Effectiveness System (TKES), this will consist of observation and documentation.
+Evaluators will use the Formative Assessment in the GaDOE TLE Electronic Platform to record comments from the observation and subsequent documentation reviews.
+Using this information, evaluators will then provide a formative assessment rating on each of the ten performance standards using the performance appraisal rubrics.
+It is strongly recommended that evaluators provide specific commentary on the standards in the Formative Assessment to acknowledge performance strengths as well as areas for improvement.